Why Is My Mic Hissing? 7 Easy Fixes for Background Static (2026)

 Can a bad USB port cause static?

 Yes.
 This is called a “Ground Loop.”
-If your PC’s power supply isn’t perfectly grounded, electrical noise can leak into the USB audio signal, creating a buzzing or static sound.
+If your PC’s power supply isn’t perfectly grounded, electrical noise can leak into the USB audio signal, creating a buzzing sound that many confuse with standard microphone hiss.